 According to Forrester, the issue of poor technology integration is the greatest threat to b2b ecommerce success – and it’s also the biggest challenge for b2b companies to overcome.
 In Forrester’s study, over 50% of respondents said that integration with existing and legacy technologies as very or extremely challenging.
 Get it right and you’ll quickly benefit from the cost savings and efficiencies that come with streamlined ecommerce, while your customers will enjoy a slick and rewarding customer experience.

-Integration of your customer-facing website with backend business and accounting systems, along with seamless transition between desktop and mobile is at the heart of market-leading b2b ecommerce platforms.
+Integration of your customer-facing website with backend business and accounting systems (such as Sage or Pegasus), along with seamless transition between desktop and mobile is at the heart of market-leading b2b ecommerce platforms.
 In fact, analysis from Google and Boston Consulting Group says that mobile drives, or influences an average of more than 40% of revenue in leading b2b companies and that by 2020, around 70% of b2b search queries will be through mobile devices.